MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-to-create-workflows.md

     1. To specify options for a workflow response that involves sending a notification, fill the fields as described in the following table.

+    > [!NOTE]
+    > These fields vary, depending on the response you've chosen.

        |Field|Description|
        |-----|-----------|
        |**Notify Sender**|Specify if the approval requestor is notified instead of the approval request recipient.
 If you select the check box, the **Recipient User ID** field is disabled because the requestor of the approval, the sender, will be notified instead.
 The name of the workflow response changes accordingly, to **Create Notification for &lt;Sender&gt;**.
 If the check box isn't selected, the name of the workflow response is **Create Notification for &lt;User&gt;**.|